coffeemancy/Jets-of-Time-Tracker/CONTRIBUTING.md

 built from.
 For release candidates and releases, a specific output file name can be specified.

 Usage details can be found by running `./tools/release.sh -h`.

+#### Pack Customization

+The `tools/release.sh` can also be used to create a customized pack, if desired, such as modifying pack files (e.g. background colors or whatever settings desired), generating alternative flag images (via `tools/generate-flags-images.sh`) or more.
+An example customize script is included in `tools/customize.example.sh`, with some more details.